Click-to-Call and StarLeaf Cloud

 - Anyone can now directly dial in to a StarLeaf conference from their web browser, simply by clicking a link

-- Anyone can now directly call any StarLeaf Cloud endpoint from their web browser.
-This includes StarLeaf room systems, StarLeaf desktops, StarLeaf Breeze, and any H.323 or SIP endpoint that is registered to the StarLeaf Cloud
+- Anyone can now directly call any StarLeaf endpoint from their web browser.
+This includes StarLeaf room systems, StarLeaf desktops, StarLeaf app, and any H.323 or SIP endpoint that is registered to the StarLeaf platform

 Guest invites include a link to call the person who sent the invite point-to-point from a web browser.